SalehNawar/Projects/Graphics and Computer Vision/Readme.md

 #Task 2
   a matlab application that demonstrates computer vision.
 The application is of a Tunnel monitiering system.
-  To run please run script using Matlab
+  To run please run the task2.m script using Matlab